-All staff in this phase promote restorative practice through the school and are responsible for supporting behaviour through: restorative language, using restorative displays, visual prompts, monitoring behaviour through completing monitoring sheets considering antecedents and behaviour as communication, and engaging in positive behaviour for learning through use of the learning passports.
+All staff in this phase promote restorative practice through the school and are responsible for supporting behaviour through restorative language, using restorative displays, visual prompts, monitoring behaviour through Iffley online IRIS system, considering antecedents and behaviour as a communication and engaging in positive behaviour for learning through lesson plenaries.
 These staff ensure a strong sense of community and social and emotional literacy across our school.
-These staff include all support staff, teachers, office staff and site managers etc.
+These staff include all support staff, teachers, admin staff and site managers etc.